Holy Roman Empire: Hohenstaufen dynasty

 Frederick's policies were primarily directed at Italy, where he clashed with the free-minded cities of the north, especially the Duchy of Milan.
 He also embroiled himself in another conflict with the Papacy by supporting a candidate elected by a minority against Pope Alexander III (1159–1181).
 Frederick supported a succession of antipopes before finally making peace with Alexander in 1177.
 In Germany, the emperor had repeatedly protected Henry the Lion against complaints by rival princes or cities (especially in the cases of Munich and Lübeck).
 Henry gave only lackluster support to Frederick's policies, and, in a critical situation during the Italian wars, Henry refused the emperor's plea for military support.
 After returning to Germany, an embittered Frederick opened proceedings against the duke, resulting in a public ban and the confiscation of all Henry's territories.
 In 1190, Frederick participated in the Third Crusade, dying in the Armenian Kingdom of Cilicia.

-During the Hohenstaufen period, German princes facilitated a successful, peaceful eastward settlement of lands that were uninhabited or inhabited sparsely by West Slavs.
+During the Hohenstaufen period, German princes facilitated a successful eastward expansion of lands inhabited by West Slavs, typically through military conquest.
 German-speaking farmers, traders, and craftsmen from the western part of the Empire, both Christians and Jews, moved into these areas.
-The gradual Germanization of these lands was a complex phenomenon that should not be interpreted in the biased terms of 19th-century nationalism.
+The Germanization of these lands that followed took place through gradual cultural exchange and German-Christian outnumbering of the natives, in contrast to the nationalist-oriented modern Germanization of the 19th century.
 The eastward settlement expanded the influence of the empire to include Pomerania and Silesia, as did the intermarriage of the local, still mostly Slavic, rulers with German spouses.
 The Teutonic Knights were invited to Prussia by Duke Konrad of Masovia to Christianize the Prussians in 1226.
 The monastic state of the Teutonic Order (Deutschordensstaat) and its later German successor state of the Duchy of Prussia was never part of the Holy Roman Empire.